1iyiwei/texture/README.md

 ## Build ##

-Go to the build folder, and run cmake from there.
+Go to the build folder, and cmake [CMakeLists.txt](./CMakeLists.txt).

 ## Run ##